rosado-io/docs/configuration/yaml.md

         reply_to: no-reply@example.com
         sender: System <system@example.com>
         subject: Verify your email
+      # the number of digits in the OTP, default to 6.
+      code_digits: 4
     sms:
       # the maximum number of the authenticator the user can have.
       # default is 1.